userigorgithub/annotation_practice/README.md

 # invoke the play_with_cats function with cat_1 = "Pumpernickel", cat_2 = "Nigel"
 # and toy = "paperclip"
 play_with_cats('Pumpernickel', 'Nigel', 'paperclip')
+# this function will output the string - "Hello Pumpernickel and Nigel - how are you both doing this fine morning!"
 ```